xvik/guice-persist-orient/src/doc/docs/repository/command/param/dynamic.md

 Marks parameter as dynamic command parameters provider.

-For positional parameters, parameter type must be List, array or vararg.
+For positional parameters, parameter type must be `List`, array or vararg.

 ```java
 @Query("select from Model where name=? and nick=?")
 List<ODocument> positionalList(@DynamicParams List<String> params)
 ```

-For named parameters use Map.
+For named parameters use `Map`.

 ```java
 @Query("select from Model where name=:name and nick=:nick")